Kilkenni/sb.PngToTiled/README.md

 ## TODO + ISSUES

 - can't properly convert base64 string and gzip.inflate to get value similar to decompressed files from Tiled.
-Mismatch happens only with back tilelayer, resulting GIDs in code are lower than real ones from the file by 7.
+Mismatch happens only with back tilelayer, resulting GIDs for tiles with flags in code are lower than real ones from the file by 7.
 Reason unknown.
 - Front tilelayer seems to be decompressing OK
+- Fix bit flags for Magic Pink Brush in output!

 - rough algo to get conversion done: